Lavender Macarons with Vanilla Bean Buttercream

 Need a quick and easy dinner that is not boring?
-Here is a simple and flavorful pasta dish using easy ingredients: roasted capsicum (red peppers), fresh creamy ricotta and whole wheat pasta.
+Here is a simple and flavorful Roasted Capsicum Ricotta Pasta recipe using easy and super fresh ingredients; roasted capsicum (red peppers), fresh creamy ricotta and whole wheat pasta.
+I fall back on this quick and simple meal often during a busy week.
+To say it is a favorite of ours is an understatement.

 roasted-red-pepper-pasta-0209

-Okay, forgive us …. we are on a Donna Hay kick again.
-Sorry, we just cannot quit, her recipes are simple, and so darn good!!!
+Okay, forgive us as we are on a Donna Hay kick again.
+Sorry, we just cannot quit, her recipes are simple and so darn good!!!

 *serves 2